-Many but not all microRNAs significantly altered in pediatric CD are shared between ileum and colon

-Our data affords the unique opportunity to define the miRNAs that are enriched in either the human colon or the ileum at baseline, using matched tissue from the same control (NIBD) individuals.
+Many but not all miRNAs significantly altered in pediatric CD are shared between ileum and colon.
+Our data afford the unique opportunity to define the miRNAs that are enriched in either the human colon or the ileum at baseline, using matched tissue from the same control (NIBD) individuals.
 Using DESeq2 we found 10 miRNAs significantly differentially abundant between the ileum and colon (Figure 2A) - 7 miRNAs significantly enriched in the ileum (Figure 2B) and 3 miRNAs significantly enriched in the colon (Figure 2C).
-The ileal-enriched miRNAs include miR-31, which we have previously reported on, most prominently in adult Crohn's ^{25,26}.
-The colon-enriched miRNAs include miR-196b, which has long been associated with colonic CD ^{23,34} and ulcerative colitis ^{35,36}.
-Overall, the results of this analysis show that the miRNA profiles of the ileum and colon from matched human NIBD patients are remarkably similar, with only a small set of discriminative miRNAs.
+The ileal-enriched miRNAs included miR-31, which we have previously reported on, most prominently in adult CD (25, 26).
+The colon-enriched miRNAs include miR-196b, which has long been associated with colonic CD (23, 34) and ulcerative colitis (35, 36).
+Overall, the results of this analysis show that the miRNA profiles of the ileum and colon from matched patients with NIBD are remarkably similar, with only a small set of discriminative miRNAs.

-Next, to identify differentially expressed miRNAs in pediatric CD vs. NIBD, we performed analysis with DESEq2 in both tissue types separately.
-This analysis revealed 30 significantly altered miRNAs in ileum (12 up, 18 down) and 52 in colon (26 up, 26 down) from pediatric CD patients relative to the corresponding NIBD samples (Figure 3A).
-Of these, ~40% are overlapping between the two tissue types (Figure 3B).
+Next, to identify differentially expressed miRNAs in pediatric CD versus NIBD, we performed analysis with DESeq2 in both tissue types separately.
+This analysis revealed 30 significantly altered miRNAs in ileum (12 upregulated, 18 downregulated) and 52 in colon (26 upregulated, 26 downregulated) from pediatric patients with CD relative to the corresponding NIBD samples (Figure 3A).
+Of these, ~40% are overlapping between the 2 tissue types (Figure 3B).
 Although many of the most robustly differentially expressed miRNAs in pediatric CD are shared between ileum and colon, several notable miRNAs are unique to one or the other tissue type.
 For example, miR-215 and miR-31 are significantly altered in pediatric CD only in ileum and colon, respectively (Figure 3C).
-Both of these miRNAs are significantly altered in the colon of adult CD patients based on our previously published datasets ^{23,25}.
-Examples of miRNAs found to be significantly altered in both ileum and colon tissue from pediatric CD patients are miR-29b, miR-29c, and miR-375 (Figure 3D).
+Both of these miRNAs are significantly altered in the colon of adult patients with CD based on our previously published data sets (23, 25).
+Examples of miRNAs found to be significantly altered in both ileum and colon tissue from pediatric patients with CD are miR-29b, miR-29c, and miR-375 (Figure 3D).